FOI Frequently Asked Questions

 How quickly will my request be processed?

 Victoria SES has 30 days to respond to your request (assuming it is valid) after the day it was received.
 This may be extended by a further 15 days if Victoria SES is required to undertake consultation with third parties.
-Victoria SES may also seek your consent in certain circumstances to extend the 30 day period by up to an additional 30 days.
+Victoria SES may also seek your consent in certain circumstances to extend the initial 30 day period by up to an additional 30 days.

 What are the possible outcomes of my FOI request?